GT-RAIL/cognitive-states-in-human-robot-teaming/README.md

 `$ python3 app.py`

 By default the webserver binds to port 5000, this is specified by the `port=5000` parameter at the bottom of `app.py`, and can be changed to whatever port you wish to use.
 Using port 80 is common as it is the default http port, other ports will require specifying the port in the URL, `http://(address):(port)`, for example `http://1.2.3.4:5000`.
-Sometimes Flask or Python will fail to unbind from a port when the server is restarted, giving a "Address already in use" error when running the webserver.
-In that event, it is easiest to just change the port in `app.py`.
+Sometimes Flask or Python will fail to unbind from a port when the webserver is restarted, giving a "Address already in use" error when running the webserver.
+In that event, it is easiest to just change the port in `app.py` and start the webserver again.

-To give our server a public web address without the hassle of port forwarding (which can be challenging over a school network), we used [ngrok](https://ngrok.com).
-If you plan to only use the webserver locally (i.e., connect to it only with devices on your personal or university's network), there is no need to run ngrok, and you can use your webserver computer's IP address.
+To give our server a public web address without the hassle of port forwarding (which can be challenging over a university network), we used [ngrok](https://ngrok.com).
+If you plan to only use the webserver locally (i.e., connect to it only with devices on your personal or university's network, such as an in-person user study), there is no need to run ngrok, and you can use your webserver computer's IP address.

 After installing ngrok, to create an HTTP tunnel to a specified port, open a terminal and run: